Miles Goodman: Career

-By the mid-1970s, Goodman did his first film projects as composer for such films as Slumber Party '57 (1976).
+By the mid-1970s, Goodman did his first film projects as a composer for such films as Slumber Party '57 (1976).

 In 1979, Goodman arranged orchestrations on the Peter Sellers comedy Being There for Mandel.
 Goodman and Mandel would continue to collaborate with each other over the next few years, most notably to score Sidney Lumet's Oscar-nominated film, The Verdict (1982).
 He later composed the score for Teen Wolf (1985), starring Michael J. Fox.

 He also orchestrated or scored music for Footloose (1984), About Last Night (1986), Little Shop of Horrors (1986), La Bamba (1987), Dirty Rotten Scoundrels (1988), Problem Child (1990), What About Bob?
-(1991), Housesitter (1992), Sister Act 2: Back in the Habit (1993), Dunston Checks In (1996), Larger Than Life (1996) and 'Til There Was You (1997), the latter two released posthumously.
+(1991), Housesitter (1992), Sister Act 2: Back in the Habit (1993), Dunston Checks In (1996), Larger than Life (1996) and 'Til There Was You (1997), the latter two released posthumously.
 Working so often in films under the genre of comedy manifested Goodman's reputation as the "King of Comedy."
 Variety praised Goodman's score for Dirty Rotten Scoundrels, calling it "a great, imitative '30s jazzy score."
 Goodman also composed music for the 1989 Australian film, The Delinquents.

 When a friend suggested to Goodman that he try producing records, he conceived an album of contemporary Brazilian music with harmonica great Toots Thielemans titled The Brasil Project.

 Goodman and Castro-Neves were also co-producers of a series of well-reviewed jazz albums.
 They arranged 12 selections for the successful The Billie Holiday Songbook and for Color and Light: Jazz Sketches on Sondheim, which featured jazz artists interpreting the works of Stephen Sondheim.
 Color and Light: Jazz Sketches of Sondheim was produced by Goodman and Castro-Neves in 1995 and was highly praised.
 The album was named one of the year's top five albums by Time and reached No. 6 on Billboard's jazz charts.
 The Billie Holiday Songbook, featuring trumpeter Terence Blanchard, was also a hit with critics and customers.